Steel Empire: Game Boy Advance port

 In 2004, a port of the game for the Game Boy Advance was released in Japan by Starfish Inc.(ja), made up of members of the original developer HOT・B, retitled Koutetsu Teikoku from HOT・B. In 2005, British-based software house Zushi Games – ZOO Digital Publishing brought this remake of the game to Western markets as Steel Empire for the GBA.
-The game features numerous alterations in order to function on the smaller screen of the Game Boy Advance, including alterations to some boss attack patterns.
+The game features numerous modifications in order to function on the smaller screen of the Game Boy Advance, including alterations to some boss attack patterns.

 Burning Steel

 In 2012, in response to some calls for a new remake of Steel Empire, original HOT・B lead game designer Yoshinori Satake stated that it "would be great" if it could be made available on a modern, 7th generation console via online distribution, but a direct remake of Steel Empire is today unlikely.
 According to Satake, "the arcade and Mega Drive source code has been lost", and there have been technical difficulties in porting the game already due to some of the more idiosyncratic features of the Mega Drive version (such as cinematics, effects, bosses, music).
 However, in the same interview Satake said that he has intentions for a sequel being made when future funds become available to do so.
 Satake envisions it as a "grittier" game than the original, which he would call Burning Steel, explaining:

 "To make a proper sequel I'd probably need more development funds than we had for the GBA version.
 But I want to do it.
 I have an idea for a sequel titled "Koutetsu Moyu" [something like Burning Steel, though its a bit of a play on words, since the 'yu' can also be read in this compound as "oil" or "fuel".]
 Steel Empire was a sepia-colored steampunk world, but this would be a dark, grey steampunk.
 I have an image for it like the old war movies Nihyakusan Kouchi, Senkan Yamato, and Zerosen Moyu.
 I'd like to take the dark grey atmosphere of those movies and make a steampunk world out of it, using color, but with a monochrome feel from the desaturated colors and such.
 I think that would be an original steampunk world, and I've been drawing up plans for it to submit to Starfish."